Private & Custom China Tours

 Home stay provides authentic local experience that you shouldn't miss in cities like Xi'an and Guilin.
 The host can speak fluent English, and their house is clean, safe with excellent facilities to ensure a comfortable stay.
 During the stay, guests can visit local markets to do food shopping, cook the meal with the host's assistance, learn some after-meal activities like square-dancing!

 China's civil aviation industry is booming.
-For international or domestic air travel, it is favorable to consider the award-winning Chinese airlines like Hainan Airlines and China Southern Airlines, who delegate Odyssey as their preferred tour supplier.
+For international or domestic air travel, it is favorable to consider the award-winning Chinese airlines like Hainan Airlines and China Southern Airlines, who delegate My Odyssey Tours as their preferred tour supplier.
 In addition, we also work with renowned airlines worldwide to provide our guests an all-inclusive travel experience.

 China's railway network is also enjoying a period of vigorous development.
 Many Chinese cities have been connected with the high speed rail (HSR), which is characterized by high speed, cleanness and comfort.